Sarvesh993/Eligibility-for-Admission/README.md

 Stop the execution.

 ## Program:
-Program developed by : Shriram R
+Program developed by : P.Sarveshvaran

-Register number : 212221240053
+Register number : 212221230090
 ~
 using System;